aframevr/aframe/docs/components/scale.md

 ## Value

-A-Frame uses a right-handed coordinate system.
-When aligning our right hand's thumb with a positive axis, our hand will curl in the positive direction of rotation.

 If we set any of the scaling factors to 0, then A-Frame will assign instead a negligible value.